 Data Management is essential for the most basic to the most complex CRM implementations.
-Think about it, you can spend hours detailing, restoring and customizing a classic car, but without oil, it simply will not run!
-Data is like the oil that you put into your CRM machine.
 The most carefully designed business processes and analytic reports are useless without quality data behind them.

 1. Naming Conventions

 Naming conventions are arguably one of the most important principles of data management.
 There are countless methods and strategies for naming your records; we provide some detailed tips on naming conventions in Part II here.

 Duplicates can be a big problem for many organizations, especially if you are getting your data from a few different sources.
 Not only do duplicates create an inaccurate view of your database size, duplicate customer records can result in wasted effort from your sales and marketing teams.
 Even worse, duplicate order or opportunity records can lead to grossly miscalculated revenue, sales, or pipeline projections.
 To avoid duplicates, train your team to import records using Salesforce’s Data Import Wizard and select a matching field to identify duplicates, such as email, order number, or even phone number.
 And let’s face it, despite all your best efforts, chances are that occasionally a duplicate will make it into your database.
 When that happens, you can use Salesforce’s built-in duplicate management tool by clicking the “Find Duplicates” button at the top of the record page.
 Using the tool, you can easily select which fields to save and merge the duplicates together.

 As with most things, the quality and integrity of your data can degrade over time.
 Even the most robust databases are near useless if the data is out of date.
 Add-on products such as Data.com Clean can assist in scrubbing and enriching your data.
 Click here for some focused tips on how systematic data audits combat dirty data here.